garrett9/vscode-appignition-laravel/README.md

 ## AppIgnition Laravel Extension Pack

-A recommended pack of essential PHP and Laravel extensions that will make you more productive in your next project!
+A recommended pack of essential PHP and Laravel extensions from [AppIgnition](https://app-ignition.com) that will make you more productive in your next project!

 ### Extensions Included
 - [PHP Productive Pack](https://marketplace.visualstudio.com/items?itemName=onecentlin.php-productive-pack)